jinglescode/generative-adversarial-networks/tutorials/01 Intuition Behind GANs/README.md

 **Noise**.
 Sometimes, we need the model to generate diverse representations of a class.
 For example, we aim to create a variety of realistic dogs; the noise ensures that what was generated is always something different because consistently generating the same dog is not interesting.
 This random noise that also goes in as an input can help us create images with various features.
 Sometimes is a dog standing up or lying down.
 Sometimes it has pointy ears, and sometimes its tongue is sticking out.
 With the added noise, these models would generate realistic and diverse representations.

 In the beginning, the generator will not generate something realistic; it learns as it manages to fool the discriminator until we get a good generator and can produce realistic images that we want.
 Additionally, the generator was not fed with the real images for training, so this is very tough for generators to learn, especially in the beginning.

+We will look at how [generator](https://github.com/jinglescode/generative-adversarial-networks/tree/main/tutorials/03%20Generator) works in this tutorial.

 ## Working together (or compete)